peteoshea/scripts-to-rule-them-all/README.md

 ### [script/cibuild][cibuild]

-*TODO - Needs converting to bash when actually required.*

-[`script/cibuild`][cibuild] is used for your continuous integration server.
+Used for your continuous integration server.
 This script is typically only called from your CI server.

 You should set up any specific things for your environment here before your tests are run.
-Your test are run simply by calling [`script/test`][test].
+Your tests should be run by simply calling [test][test].

 ### script/server